Metered bill guide

 |8.||Your meter serial number|

-Your water usage and standing charge* - your water use multiplied by the price per cubic metre.
+Your water usage and fixed charge* - your water use multiplied by the price per cubic metre.

-Plus the standing charge* for providing your water which includes the costs of reading meters, billing, meter maintenance and replacement.
+Plus the fixed charge* for providing your water which includes the costs of reading meters, billing, meter maintenance and replacement.

 Sewerage charges are based on 95% of the water you use giving you a 5% allowance for water you use but which is not returned to our sewers.
 The sewerage volume is calculated using the formula 95% x volume of water used x price per cubic metre of sewerage.